Amanda McRaven // Founding Member & Artistic Director

 Jason Vande Brake // Founding Member

 Jason does not play basketball and wonders what people expect him to say when they ask him about that.
 He's performed at the Shakespeare Theater, the McCarter Theater Center, Berkeley Rep, and the San Francisco and New York Fringe Festivals, among other places.
 A few years ago, he played a giant king who loves to box in Mary Zimmerman's Argonautika.
 In addition to his stage work, Jason is an accomplished voice actor, and you've probably heard him selling you a car on the radio or narrating a true crime show on TV.
 Jason is originally from Iowa (corn, not potatoes; you're thinking of Idaho) and currently lives in downtown Los Angeles.
 He holds an MFA in Drama from the University of California, Irvine.
-Jason's most recent Fugitive roles have been J.W. in The Fire Room, Father/Dean in The Pliant Girls, and Orsino in Shine Darkly, Illyria.
+Jason's most recent Fugitive roles have been Creon in Antigone, or We Are the Rebels Asking for the Storm, Father/Dean in The Pliant Girls, and Orsino in Shine Darkly, Illyria.
 Fugitive Kind is his favorite thing that he does.

 Jim Senti // Founding Member